 - What do you think the “proudest blue” means now?
 Why is this phrase important to the story?

 I also recommend having a conversation about kindness and respect.
 Handling conflict the way the characters did is hard for young kids, so this is a good place to discuss how students can handle similar situations.

 Mentor Text Resource

-Use this free resource to support a class discussion of the conflict and resolution in The Proudest Blue.
+Use this free resource to support a class discussion as students practice finding the problem and solution in The Proudest Blue.
 Click here or on the picture to download!

 If you love this story, here a few related books that you might want to check out:

 You may also want to follow my diverse books Pinterest board below.